 The awards and criteria have been modeled to reflect the National Academic Advising Association (NACADA) awards and Council for the Advancement of Standards for exemplary advising practices.
 Academic Advising Services' hope is that winners of NC State’s award winners will be carried forth in nomination to the NACADA awards.
 The NC State awards and their criteria are as follows:

-The Barbara Soloman Advising award is given in recognition of dedicated service to students in a primary advisory role.
+The Barbara Soloman Advising award is given in recognition of dedicated service to students from a primary role advisor (academic advising should make up 50% or more of the individual's job duties).
+Nominees of this award should have five or more years of academic advising experience at N.C.
+State.
 The winner of this award will be a professional advisor who contributes to student success by going the extra mile to provide involved, holistic and developmentally sensitive guidance.
 Advising load, personal philosophy of advising, commitment to advocacy for students, and evidence of student success and learning will be considered for this award.

-Previous winners of the Barbara Soloman Advising award are: Joyce Hatch, Phil Dail, Andrea Irby, Mary Alice Tetro, Cecilia Townsend, Mindy Sopher, Jacqui Hawkins-Morton, Betsy Alexieff, Sandy Stallings, Brian Koehler, and Martha Wicker.
+Previous winners of the Barbara Soloman Advising award are: Joyce Hatch, Phil Dail, Andrea Irby, Mary Alice Tetro, Cecilia Townsend, Mindy Sopher, Jacqui Hawkins-Morton, Betsy Alexieff, Sandy Stallings, Brian Koehler, Martha Wicker, and Jill Anderson.

 The New Advisor award is given in recognition of either a faculty advisor or primary role advisor who has been employed as an advisor for fewer than three years.
+Advising should make up 50% or more of the individual's job duties.
 The winner will be someone who shows evidence of a strong commitment to promoting student success through developing relationships with students, becoming aware of policies and procedures, referring students to resources for assistance, and commitment to professional development as an advisor.
 Advising load, personal philosophy of advising, commitment to advocacy for students, and evidence of student success and learning will be considered for this award.

-Previous winners of the New Advisor award are: Jenny Ellerbe, Anita Flick, Jennie LaMonte, Jill Anderson, Heather Duhart, Kimberly Franklin, Jennah Jones. and Christina Hobbs.
+Previous winners of the New Advisor award are: Jenny Ellerbe, Anita Flick, Jennie LaMonte, Jill Anderson, Heather Duhart, Kimberly Franklin, Jennah Jones.
+Christina Hobbs, and Roy Stamper.

 The Faculty Advisor award is given in recognition of an advisor whose primary responsibility is as a teaching/researching faculty member.
 The winner of this award will exhibit a strong commitment to student success through availability to advisees, commitment to guiding students in career and academic paths, and awareness of policies and procedures.
 Advising load, personal philosophy of advising, commitment to advocacy for students, and evidence of student success and learning will be considered for this award.

-Previous winners of the Faculty Advisor award are: Risa Ellovich, Debra Laefer, Clarence Smith, Michael Pause, Sandra Paur, Lisa Bullard, Candace Goode Vick, Jim Alchediak, John Morillo, and Seth Murray.
+Previous winners of the Faculty Advisor award are: Risa Ellovich, Debra Laefer, Clarence Smith, Michael Pause, Sandra Paur, Lisa Bullard, Candace Goode Vick, Jim Alchediak, John Morillo, Seth Murray, and Linda Williams.

-Previous winners of the Advising Administrator award are: Phillip Moses, Marcia Gumpertz, Sandy Stallings, Shannon Carey, Carrie Leger, Keri Bowman, Karen Young, Roxanna McGraw, Meredith Fosque, and Kim Outing.
+Previous winners of the Advising Administrator award are: Phillip Moses, Marcia Gumpertz, Sandy Stallings, Shannon Carey, Carrie Leger, Keri Bowman, Karen Young, Roxanna McGraw, Meredith Fosque, Kim Outing, and Lauren Brown.